 Corporate Policy re: Sponsored Preclinical Research Budgeting

-This is a Policy Statement to provide guidance related to cost and budgeting activities regarding sponsored preclinical research for any of Solid Ventures’ investigational compounds or drug candidates.
+This is a Policy Statement to provide guidance related to cost and budgeting activities regarding sponsored preclinical research for any of Solid Biosciences Inc.’s investigational compounds or drug candidates.

-The purpose of this policy is to set forth Solid Biosciences LLC.’s (hereinafter “Solid”) policy regarding institution overhead or indirect expenses related to sponsored preclinical research.
-Solid is a clinical stage biotech company founded and funded specifically for the purpose of discovering and developing novel, first-in-class drugs for the treatment of patients with Duchenne Muscular Dystrophy.
-The company currently has no commercial products and therefore no revenue from sales of any products.
-Pursuant to the direction of the Board of Directors, Solid is determined to utilize, to the maximum extent possible, all available funds to positively impact patients in as direct a manner as possible.
+The purpose of this policy is to set forth Solid Biosciences Inc.’s (hereinafter “Solid”) policy regarding institutional overhead or indirect expenses related to sponsored preclinical research.
+Solid is a clinical stage biotech company founded and funded specifically for the purpose of discovering and developing novel, first-in-class drugs for the treatment of patients with Duchenne muscular dystrophy.
+Solid currently has no commercial products and therefore no revenue from sales of any products.
+Pursuant to direction by the Board of Directors, Solid is determined to utilize, to the maximum extent possible, all available funds to positively impact patients in as direct a manner as possible.
 As a result, Solid must engage in strict policy guidelines regarding reimbursement metrics, including with respect to indirect costs related to sponsored research arrangements.

 This policy applies to all preclinical research budgeting, specifically institutional overhead expense.